arwalkerlab/arwalkerlab.github.io/content/Research.md

 <br>

 <div style="text-align: justify">
 Aptamers, or short sequences of nucleotides, are easy to synthesize and are highly specific to their targets.
-By mutating specific parts of existing tight-binding aptamer drugs, we can potentially predict functionalization locations and effects of adding fluorescent synthetic nucleotides to various points in existing aptamer drugs, allowing for potential control and improved interpretation of experimental signals.
-Interleukin-6 is a protein implicated in cancer metastasis and inflammation, and provides an initial test system.
-We are also interested in Mango, an existing fluorescent aptamer that binds to biotin.
+By modifying specific parts of existing tight-binding aptamer drugs, we can potentially predict functionalization locations and effects of adding fluorescent synthetic nucleotides to various points in existing aptamer drugs, allowing for potential control and improved interpretation of experimental signals.
 </div>

 <br>
 </br>

-# Reversible Photoswitchable Protein Design
+# Fluorescent Protein Design

 {{<image src="/images/gfp_project.png" style="float:left; width: 60%; padding: 10px 20px 10px 0px">}}

 <div style="text-align: justify">
 Fluorescent proteins and their derivatives are powerful experimental tools.
-They can be used directly as fluorescent tags, but also have applications as reversible photoswitches, where the focus is on nonradiative decay pathways that result in a physical change upon excitation with light at various wavelengths.
 Our group applies classical and combined quantum/molecular mechanics methods on the ground and excited state for the rational design of fluorescent proteins (FPs), based on a comprehensive theoretical picture of the relationship between excited state chromophore behavior, protein structure, and environment.
 Fluorescent proteins are ubiquitous as sensors in biochemical imaging, but the relationship between protein structures and motion, environmental factors such as pH, chromophore excited state behavior, and the actual measured fluorescent signal is still not fully understood.
 Since the connection between targeted mutations and experimental spectroscopic outcomes is not predictable, designing new FP-based sensors is an ongoing challenge.
-We are especially interested in specific challenges associated with creating bright, red, monomeric or photodissociative sensors for specific anions of interest, combining theoretical methodology and experimental collaborations where appropriate.
+We are especially interested in specific challenges associated with creating bright, red, monomeric or photodissociative sensors for specific anions of interest, combining theoretical methodology and experimental collaborations.
 Our work will also give further insight into the connection between atomic and electronic-level details of protein structure and measured spectroscopic signals.
 Supported by NSF CHE2338804.
 </div>

 <br>